cookiesweets/bigdata2017_18_dgist/README.md

 If so, please delete ``.exe`` before run the jupyter notebook file.

 # About files in this git
 ``Team18_analysis.ipynb``: The essential jupyter notebook file.
 Every analysis placed in this file.
+The report of our team also is included in this file.

 ``HomeRegion.csv``: File of bus stop data within 350m from home region subway stations.